 Using a Travel Protection Plan

-When you have the plan, Inman professionals will coordinate with a local funeral home or mortuary, purchase a container for transportation, and arrange and pay for necessary transportation.
+Inman professionals will coordinate with a local funeral home or mortuary when you have the plan, purchase a container for transportation, and arrange and pay for necessary transportation.
 This isn’t a reimbursement plan, so you cannot pay for the services and submit a claim.
-All the work must be done by Inman.
+Inman must do all the work.
 All you need to do is enroll in the program.
-Once you receive your enrollment number you can leave the details to the professionals.
+Once you receive your enrollment number, you can leave the details to the professionals.

 - Reimbursement claims are not covered.
-Arrangements must be handled by Inman professionals.
+Inman professionals must handle arrangements.

-- If you are away from home when you enroll, your coverage will not take place until you return to your legal residence.
+- If you are away from home when you enroll, your coverage will not take effect until you return to your legal residence.

 - Medical tourism is not included.

-If you have any questions about the plan, just let us know and we can have an Inman representative contact you.
+If you have any questions about the plan, let us know, and we can have an Inman representative contact you.
 Learn more about deceased transportation.

 According to the Medical Tourism Association, Medical Tourism is where people who live in one country travel to another country to receive medical, dental and surgical care while at the same time receiving equal to or greater care than they would have in their own country, and are traveling for medical care because of affordability, better access to care or a higher level of quality of care.

 The “tourism” in Medical Tourism reflects the many people who stay in a foreign country after the medical procedure to sightsee and do other traditional tourism activities.

 It's not uncommon for people to die while away from home.
 Getting the deceased back home can be a difficult and expensive task.
 Here are 10 things to know about how shipping a dead body works.